stefaandesmet2003/ArduinoProjects/DCC/README.md

 - loc stolen notification on local UI
 - appstub clean-up
 - there is an issue in programming mode : JMRI polls too fast, and results in communication errors (rs485c RxBuffer overflow?), and it stops the programming
+- modify timing for short detection on programming track at startup
+--> when the accessory decoder is powered from DCC, the inrush current on the 470uF smoothing capacitor is seen as a short on the programming track, and the programming is aborted
+--> timing for short detection is too tight

 # PcInterface
 a sketch that implements a LI101 PC Interface